cardano-scaling/hydra/docs/docs/known-issues.md

 ### hydra-tui

-- TUI crashes when user tries to post a new transaction wihout any UTXO remaining.
+- TUI crashes when user tries to post a new transaction without any UTXO remaining.

 - Recipient addresses to send money to in the TUI are inferred from the current UTXO set.
 If a party does not commit a UTXO or consumes